gsiebels/project-01/README.md

 ## Challenges and future improvements

-I would improve the music player and fix the random food spawn.
-I would also do a scoreboard to make it more challenging and competitive and I would also add a special item that appears for a limited time and gives you more points when you collect it.
+I would improve the music player and fix the random food spawn and Add a special item that appears for a limited time and gives you more points when you collect it and do a scoreboard to make it more challenging and competitive and add.

 ## Author